TokeHerkild/product_advertisement/Documentation/Introduction/Index.rst

 Introduction
 ============
-Product advertisement extension allow user to add small advertisement service to typo3 web application.
-In this extension less configuration of typoscript is required and it is easy to configure via user interface
+Product advertisement extension allows user to add small ad service to typo3 web application.
+In this extension, less configuration of TypoScript is required, and it is easy to configure via user interface